SerbanMarinescu/Note-App-2.0/README.md

 <br></br>

 ## Features And Specifications
-- Note Management: Create, Read, Update, Delete Notes
+- Note Management: Create, Read, Update, Delete Notes.
-- Data Persistence: Utilized Room Database for storage
+- Data Persistence: Utilized Room Database for storage.
-- Dependency Injection with Dagger-Hilt: To enhance maintainability
+- Dependency Injection with Dagger-Hilt: To enhance maintainability.
-- MVI Architecture: To improve the app's structure
+- MVI Architecture: To improve the app's structure.
+- Security and Privacy: Users can mark a note as private and access it via their fingerprint.
 <br></br>

 ## Notes Screen